 This taqueria bolsters classic street tacos with contemporary ingredients.
 The key: smoked whole, locally raised animals, including duck and pork.
 Try them with one of the many tequilas.

 Find creative tacos and lounge on the large patio at this Mexican-inspired cantina.
 Try the Sirloin Situation taco: slow-cooked sirloin steak, roasted onions, gouda sweet potato mash, and house crema.

 This Seattle-based Tex-Mex eatery focuses on fresh produce and house-made marinades, rubs, and sauces.
 The signature picante sauce pleases heat seekers without overpowering the flavors.

-This street-style taqueria tops house-made corn tortillas—including a squid-ink variety—with anything from quinoa to ceviche to poblano peppers.
+This street-style taqueria tops house-made corn tortillas (including a squid-ink variety) with anything from nopalitos to grilled shrimp to poblano peppers.
 For maximum effect, head to the patio to sip on a margarita or one of the fresh, authentic agua fresca juices.